p3r7/clojure-essential-ref/README.md

  - `clojure-essential-ref-web`: browse online in the web version of the book (_liveBook_)
  - `clojure-essential-ref-nov`: browse offline in a local ebook (provided by optional sibling package `clojure-essential-ref-nov`, depends on [nov.el](https://depp.brause.cc/nov.el/))

 They require a CIDER session to be launched to perform fully-qualified symbol resolution.
+Likewise, the source file must be known to CIDER.
+So, when adding a new source file during interactive development your might need to re-evaluate a `require` of this source file or even `cider-eval-buffer` it.

 They behave similarly to `cider-clojuredocs-web`, including the default proposal of _symbol-at-point_.
 They are a nice companion to the latter (alongside `cider-doc`).